-But one thing remains common to this diverse field – the techniques that tie every project and helps managers achieve success.
+But one thing remains common to this diverse field – the techniques that tie every project and help managers achieve success.
 The five widely used project management techniques are:

 1. Work Breakdown Structure (WBS)

-WBS transforms all big project activities into small and manageable tasks your team can easily understand and implement.
+WBS transforms all extensive project activities into small and manageable tasks your team can easily understand and implement.